the-unrealist/the-unrealist/_posts/2024-01-31-dev-log-01-essential-steps-for-new-unreal-projects.md

 Build/
 ```

-### Config
+### 5. Create a project config
-`DefaultSunshine.ini` stores the project-level config for all of my [custom building blocks and game features](#2-develop-building-blocks-in-c-and-implement-features-in-blueprints).
-This clearly delineates game-related config for designers to modify. `DefaultGame.ini` is still used for configuring most Unreal Engine features.
+`DefaultSunshine.ini` stores the project-level config for all of my [building blocks and game features](#develop-building-blocks-in-c-and-implement-features-in-blueprints).
+By adding `Config=Sunshine` to the `UCLASS` macro, config properties will be written to this file.

+Having a separate config file helps clearly delineate game-related config for designers to modify. `DefaultGame.ini` is still used for configuring most Unreal Engine features.

 **By default, Unreal will not cook any custom configuration file**. `DefaultSunshine.ini` must be allowlisted in `DefaultGame.ini`.